jdockerty/install-kali/README.md

     vagrant up

-This command will take some time, whilst the virtual machine is downloaded and loaded into virtual box for you.
+This command will take some time, whilst the virtual machine is downloaded and loaded into VirtualBox for you.
 A timer will be displayed that estimates the remaining time to wait.

 When prompted which network should be bridged to, select the network adapter which is the main one for your computer, do not select a "loopback adapter".
 An example of this is shown below